wuqixiaobai/wpsso-plm/readme.txt

 	* Added localization support when retrieving address information.
 	* Replaced the `WpssoPlmAddress::get_names()` method by `SucomUtil::get_multi_key_locale()`.
 	* Replaced the `WpssoPlmAddress::get_first_next_ids()` method by `SucomUtil::get_first_last_next_nums()`.
+	* Added a new hook for the 'wpsso_place_options' filter.

 **Version 2.0.5-1 (2016/06/05)**